-No unusual wolf dispersal events were documented in the NRM DPS in 2008.
-A radio-collared wolf from central Idaho continues to live in YNP it formed a new pack in YNP and bred in 2008.
+No other unusual wolf dispersal events were documented in the NRM DPS in 2008.
+A radio-collared wolf from central Idaho continues to live in the GYA.
+It formed a new pack and bred in 2009.
 A report of a pack of wolves in northeastern Utah east of Flaming Gorge Reservoir (outside the NRM DPS) was investigated in spring 2008.
 The existence of this pack was not confirmed.
 A report of a wolf pack with pups in northeastern Oregon (inside the NRM DPS) was investigated in August 2008.
 The existence of this pack was not confirmed.
+A photograph of a black wolf-like canid taken in late 2008 in the central Cascade Range in Oregon (outside the NRM DPS) but its origin and fate remain unknown.